shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 });
 ```

-You can clearly see that, there's this controller `MainCtrl` which creates the parent scope.
-Parent scope has the following properties and methods.
+It's clear that, the controller `MainCtrl` creates the parent scope.
+This parent scope has following properties and methods.

 	name = "Harry"
 	color =  "#333333"
 	reverseName = function for reversing the name
 	randomColor = function for generating random color code

-Similarly we've created our directive in *Isolated scope* by setting an object literal in the *DDO*.
-What looks interesting is that our scope object contains some properties :
+Similarly, we've created our directive in *Isolated scope* by setting an object literal in the *DDO*.
+Notice our scope object has some properties now :

 	scope: {
             name: "@",